 The body of a mutilated alligator was discovered in the Flint River, Georgia.
 The alligator’s tail had been cut off.

 A bald eagle with a broken wing was found near Wise, North Carolina.
 The bird had been shot and was treated by a veterinarian, but later died from the injuries.

-The Humane Society Wildlife Land Trust and its parent organization, The HSUS, have offered more than $100,000 in rewards for the arrest and conviction of poachers.
+The Humane Society Wildlife Land Trust and its parent organization, The HSUS, have offered almost $500,000 in rewards for the arrest and conviction of poachers.
 Poaching, the illegal hunting and killing of animals, results in the death of tens of millions of animals every year, a number equal to all legal hunting combined, according to estimates of wildlife officials.

 Rewards have been offered in cases involving many different wild animals, from mule deer and elk to bald eagles and bobcats.
 These rewards not only encourage people to give information to wildlife officials, they also raise awareness of this wide-spread illegal activity through the use of press releases.

 What You Can Do

 With very limited resources and acres upon acres of land to cover, wildlife officials need the help of caring, compassionate outdoorsmen.
 Wildlife belongs to all people, but poachers step into America's wild backyard set to exploit animals with the knowledge that they probably will not be caught.